Academany/FabAcademy-Tutorials/week12_molding_and_casting/molding_fabmodules.md

     png 3d default

 * The top height setting tells the machine where to start milling the top of your file.

-        Since the blocks of wax have an uneven top surface, it is wise to start at least -1 mm below the surface, mabye more.
-        The top height value must be 0 or negative.
+* The top height value must be 0 or negative.
 A positive value will result in a error.

 * The bottom height setting is the how tall / deep you want your model to be.
 This must also be a negative number or you will get an error.